 Use instructional design principles

 Develop a new learning program using specific instructional design elements such as selecting appropriate technology, defining objectives, addressing diverse populations, and creating assessments and evaluations.

 Apply various adult learning theories and models to potential challenges you may face at work, and design and implement the solutions to address them.

 Align methods with learning outcomes

 Analyze methods of instruction (e.g., lecture, guided discussion, case study, nominal group technique, role playing, demonstration, simulation, etc.) and determine which ones best meet the learning outcomes for your setting.

 Apply certificate credits toward a master's degree

-This online Graduate Certificate in Facilitating Adult Learning is a companion to the master's in adult education and training degree.
+This online graduate certificate is a companion to the master's in adult education and training degree.
 Nine credits can transfer into the program (with a grade of B or better) and can be applied toward the degree after formal admission per University transfer policies.
 However, successful completion of the courses or certificate does not guarantee admission to the degree program.